Did you know most pain can be eliminated with stretching?

 6:25, 6:18, 6:20…

-I’ll be honest, I get this weird feeling, whenever someone runs at my pace.
-Like I’m drowning.
-Like I can’t maintain the pace.
-Like I’m not good enough.
-You see, I’m not a runner, I played basketball and baseball in high school.
+I’ll be honest, I get this ugly feeling, whenever someone runs at my pace.
+The feeling like I’m drowning, like I can’t maintain the pace, like I’m not good enough.
+Listen, I’m not a runner, I played basketball and baseball in high school.
 So running with the world’s elite, I felt like an impostor.
 Everybody at that level, including Robert, ran track or cross-country.
 I lifted weights.
 I wished we we’re lifting weights that day.

 Imagine if someone tied you to a car and drove off.
 You hang on for dear life, running at speeds your legs weren’t designed to handle.
 That’s how I felt and I broke down.
 My legs felt like cement, heavy cement.
 The pace was unrelenting.
 Thousands of runners speeding by me, adding salt to my fresh wound.
 By mile 13, I knew there would be no New York Marathon Qualification.
 Heck, there might not be a finish.
 Robert was nowhere to be found.
 He dropped before I did.
 I decided to wait for him.